-During 2016, the Board of Directors held six meetings.
-Each of our directors, with the exception of Mr. Dobrient, attended at least 75% of the aggregate total meetings of the respective Board of Directors and the committees on which such director served during 2016.
-Mr. Dobrient did not meet the attendance criteria due to unforeseen and unavoidable business conflicts.
+During 2017, the Board of Directors held eight meetings and committees of the Board held a total of 25 meetings.
+Each of our directors attended at least 75% of the total meetings of the Board and committees on which he or she served during 2017.